sumansai14/SlashmPlayer-1/README.md

 SlashmPlayer
 ============

 A Music Player that will rock your world.
+Primarily built for Ubuntu.